 - It is too light for faster rods

 Other than your fly rod, the thing that will have the greatest effect on your fishing experience and your catch is the fly line that you choose.
 It will affect how your rod feels and even how easily it casts.
-As a beginner, it can be difficult to choose — there are so many different types and manufactures out there.
+As a beginner, it can be difficult to choose — there are so many different types and manufacturers out there.

 Here are some things that you should consider when choosing a fly line for your fly-fishing adventure.